Trade Show Exhibit Display:

 Here are some standard types of exhibition stands and displays.

-can be configured in a variety of shapes and sizes - and can be used to construct entire booths, special exhibit features, display walls, islands, entrance ways, and more.
+• Truss Displays: Truss exhibits are made of lightweight aluminum and steel tubing for a modern, high-tech look and flexible utilization.
+Truss can be configured in a variety of shapes and sizes and can be used to construct entire booths, special exhibit features, display walls, islands, entrance ways, and more.

-• Table-Top Displays: Offer a less-expensive exhibiting option for smaller events and feature a lightweight display that sits on top of a table.
-These displays usually have three panels with velcro-attached graphics and headlines that can be easily changed and updated.
+• Tabletop Displays: These displays offer a less-expensive exhibiting option for smaller events and feature a lightweight exhibit that sits on top of a table.
+Tabletop displays usually have three panels with velcro-attached graphics and headlines that can be easily changed and updated.

-• Pull-up Stands: Provides a lightweight, easy method to accent your booth.
-These banner stands function like a window shade in reverse and can be placed together or in different booth locations based on your design needs.
+• Retractable Banner Stands: These pull-up banner stands provide a lightweight, easy method to accent your booth with additional graphics and brand messaging.
+They function like a window shade in reverse and can be placed together or in different booth locations, based on your design needs.

-1. Portrays the skills to effectively communicate and service your needs
+1. Portray the skills to effectively communicate and service your needs

 The best place to start sourcing a trade show exhibit display supplier is to visit a show and talk with exhibitors in non-competing industries who have the type of exhibit booth and display banners you like.